kolja-lucht/kolja-lucht/README.md

 - 👋 Hi, I’m @kolja-lucht
 - 👀 I’m interested in all things cloud related :cloud:
-- 🌱 I’m currently learning how to set up an EKS cluster from scratch
+- 🌱 I’m currently learning how to set up GitLab runners on Kubernetes
-- ⛵ I started working on a private side project with [Frigate](https://docs.frigate.video/)
 - 🎃 I love Hacktoberfest-Season